patassel/patassel/README.md

 - **Flutter** 💙: Expert in this framework since its inception in 2017.
 - **Android Development (Java & Kotlin)** 🍎🤖: Native app development for Android devices.
 - **iOS Development (Swift)** 🍏: Native app development for iOS devices.
-- **React Native** 📱: Framework for building mobile applications using React.
 - **Dart** 🐦: Programming language used with Flutter for building high-performance mobile apps.
 - **Android Studio** 📱: Official IDE for Android development, featuring a robust emulator and performance tools.